raiden-network/raiden-services/docs/index.rst

 ``--monitor-contract-address``
     Defines the address of the monitoring contract to be used.

-    Defaults to the contract address that Raiden client uses for the given chain.
+    Defaults to the contract address that the Raiden client uses for the given chain.

 ``--min-reward``